 When I was accepted to Stetson University I chose an English major with a focus in Creative Writing, which allowed me to keep workshopping my writing with talented peers for the next four years, under the instruction of patient professors and published authors.
 My mind wandered freely, finding its way into minors in Psychology and Philosophy as well.

 I had always loved animals, but for the first time, I came to appreciate something really special in dogs.
 We bonded deeply with each dog in an incredibly short time, and while saying goodbye was always hard, we felt lucky to have known them.
+They defined a lot of that year for us, with much of our research and writing being about dogs.

 Living in Taiwan was a constant adventure.
 We learned to use a scooter as our primary mode of transportation and navigated by matching Mandarin characters, which we didn’t understand.
 In the city where we were stationed, Hsinchu, we loved going to the weekend flower markets and admiring the bonsai and orchids.

 We got a puppy, a Maltese mix.
 She brought constant joy to our lives.
-She made me feel more comfortable going about in a world in which I often looked different than everyone else, an experience I had never had before.

 You can’t help but smile at Sofie.
 Going places with her creates the illusion that everyone around us is happy.
-I think it is because she loves everyone without suspicion that she has that effect.
-We took her everywhere: to the weekend flower markets, the wide flats at the coast, even camping in Taroko Gorge.
+I think that it is because she loves everyone without suspicion that she has that effect.
+We took her everywhere: to the weekend flower markets, the wide beaches at the coast, even camping in Taroko Gorge.

 When we returned to the US we settled down in Justin’s hometown of Gainesville, Florida.
 He began a career with a local publishing company.
 I pursued a fascination with dogs that had been sparked in college and fed by our first puppy.
 I took a job with a small, family-owned dog daycare.